websight-io/docs/docs/docs/developers/setup/index.md

   -DcmsVersion=1.2.0
 ```

-Following structure should be created:
+The following structure should be created:
 ```
 .
 └── my-artifactId